psy0rz/zfs_autobackup/README.md

 [root@server ~]# easy_install zfs-autobackup
 ```

+### Direct download

-Its also possible to just download <https://raw.githubusercontent.com/psy0rz/zfs_autobackup/v3/bin/zfs_autobackup> and run it directly.
+Its also possible to just download <https://raw.githubusercontent.com/psy0rz/zfs_autobackup/v3/bin/zfs-autobackup> and run it directly.

+The only requirement that is sometimes missing is the `argparse` python module.
+Optionally you can install `colorma` for colors.

 ## Example